reydelatorre/trellode/README.md

 # trellode

-A Node.js CLI tool for managing Trello boards, lists, and cards; built for Windows and designed for seamless integration with Claude Code.
+A multi-platform Node.js CLI tool for managing Trello boards, lists, and cards; designed for seamless integration with Claude Code.

 ---